bantam-io/docs/docs/function-creation/pricing.md

 3008   /   30    /  0.0015543
 ```

-If you were to choose from the pricing structure above, a memory of `128`, and a timeout of `30` seconds, you would then do a lookup on the pricing structure, to find the minimum `publicPrice` you could set your function to charge would be `0.00006421280000000002`.
+The minimum allowed `publicPrice` is the Bantam price per call.
+For example, if your function needs `128` megabytes of memory with a `30` second timeout, then the `publicPrice` must be at least `0.00011401`.

-Then, depending on the `publicPrice` your choose, your `bantam` config object would then look something like:
+Then, depending on the `publicPrice` you choose, your `bantam` config object would then look something like:

 ```
 "bantam": {